ashishpatil-07/ULTRON/README.md

 - **HTML/CSS:** For structure and styling.
 - **Fetch API:** For handling API requests.
 - **Web Speech API:** For voice recognition and text-to-speech functionality.

-## Key Achievements
-1. Successfully combined general conversational AI with task-specific functions, demonstrating versatility.
-2. Integration of FastAPI and ReactJS enabled smooth communication between the frontend and backend, providing a user-friendly interface.

 ## Setup and Installation